SaraBCoutinho/SaraBCoutinho/README.md

   - 💻 if you are searching for the project Pesquisa_Mestrado, please feel free to contact me!

- -  🧠about my mainly skills:
+ -  about my mainly skills:

     [![My Skills](https://skillicons.dev/icons?i=py,tensorflow,latex)](https://skillicons.dev)